nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 | `SidePanel`       | Displays tasks that are due, or events that are starting in the current week |
 | `StatusBarFooter` | Displays the time when the app has be last updated and the storage file path |

-The `UI` component uses JavaFx UI framework.
+The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.<br>
- For example, the layout of the [`MainWindow`](../src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](../src/main/resources/view/MainWindow.fxml)
+ For example, the layout of the [`MainWindow`](../src/main/java/seedu/opus/ui/MainWindow.java) is specified in [`MainWindow.fxml`](../src/main/resources/view/MainWindow.fxml)

 The `UI` component: